 Following his own teachings, he built the pagoda for people to come and seek cures for illness, to pray for a long life and to practice Buddhism

 The pagoda’s interior has a hollow atrium.
 The appearance of the temple is certainly striking though the gaudy colours and kitsch decor may not be to everybody’s taste.
 The quality of construction materials used and the workmanship is not all that it could be but the place is fascinating all the same.
 It’s a shame it is not busier.
 One time when it does get busy is Wesak Day.
 On this year’s Wesak Day, 3rd May 2015, thousands of devotees descended on the temple to pray for wisdom and good fortune.
 They unfurled a 60 m by 12 m ‘thangka’ which is a giant scroll illustrated with Buddhist images.

 Next door to Enlightened Heart Buddhist Temple is another Buddhist temple and monastery called Persatuan Penganut Dewa Jingang Jing She.

 There is no entrance fee but donations are welcome.
 There is a shop selling items relating to Buddhism.

 I have marked the exact location on the map on my Top Perak Attractions page.

 From Highway 1 in the Gunung Rapat area of Ipoh near McDonalds turn east onto Jalan Rokan.
 Continue on this road which changes its name to Jalan Tambun Baru.
 Follow the road which passes underneath the North-South Expressway and then bends to the left.
 Take the third turning on the right after the bend.
 You will see these signposts:

-You will soon see the temple off to the right and you will reach it after a few more twists and turns.
+You will soon see the Enlightened Heart Buddhist Temple off to the right and you will reach it after a few more twists and turns.

 Google Maps gives the GPS Coordinates: 4°36'10.8"N 101°09'19.1"E